chriskiehl/Data-Oriented-Programming-In-Java-Book/README.md

 ```

 > [!Note]
 > The class names in the code will often differ from the class names used in the book.
 Java doesn't let us redefine classes over and over again (which we do in the book as we refactor), so we 'cheat' by appending a qualifying suffix.
-For instance, `ScheduledTask` in listing A might become `ScheduledTaskV2` or `ScheduledTaskWithBetterOOP` in a subsequent example code.
+For instance, `ScheduledTask` in listing A might become `ScheduledTaskV2` or `ScheduledTaskWithBetterOOP`.
 The listing numbers in the Javadoc will always tie to the Listing numbers in the book.

 **Character Encodings**